 Your only task now is an ongoing one that you should do regularly to improve your results.
 After making some appointment setting calls give yourself feedback and agree with yourself what went well and what could be improved, then update your call script.

 Do you want to learn the best way to handle objections and additional appointment setting techniques?
-Then all you have to do is to subscribe to our weekly newsletter below and you will be given immediate access to the e-book “Making Sales Appointments by Telephone”.
+Then all you have to do is to subscribe to our weekly newsletter and you will be given immediate access to the e-book “Making Sales Appointments by Telephone”.